School Refusal - Education Alternatives

-Last year, 2023 was a record year for Parentline in relation to the numbers of helpline calls received.
-There were 6147 calls handled by the Parentline volunteers which is the highest number since the organisation started 42 years ago.
+2024 was a record year for Parentline in relation to the numbers of helpline calls received.
+There were 6,461 calls handled by the Parentline volunteers which is the highest number since the charity was established 43 years ago.

 The content of calls from fathers has also changed.
 20 years ago fathers used to ask ‘how they could support their wife with her parenting.’
 The calls from fathers now show they are playing a much more active role in parenting and there is no difference between the parenting issues raised by men and women.